 Mackinaw City Police Department

-The Mackinaw City Police Department has six full time officers and one part time officer serving our Village.
+The Mackinaw City Police Department has seven full time officers and one part time parking enforcement officer serving our Village.
 We coordinate many community safety programs including T.E.A.M.
 (Teaching Educating And Mentoring), bicycle patrols, snowmobile and hunter safety, bicycle safety, and Shop with a Hero.

 The Mackinaw City Police Department is proud to participate in Project Childsafe which offers gun locks free of charge for safety in the home.
 Anyone interested in obtaining gun locks may stop in at the department during normal business hours.